-We’d like to highlight that we wrote this guide for users of the recently released Kodi 18 Leia.
+We'd like to highlight that we wrote this guide for users of the recently released Kodi 19.
 However, the process is close to identical for previous Kodi versions as well, and it works across all compatible platforms.

-So, here’s how to import videos to Kodi in 2019:
+So, here's how to import videos to Kodi:

 Great - you've learned how to import videos to Kodi.
 While you're here, why not check a few additional guides that teach you different aspects of this application?
 Check out the list below.

 - How to Enable Unknown Sources on Kodi